Mechanism of autism: Brain growth

 Neuroanatomical studies and the association between autism and teratogens strongly suggest that autism affects brain development soon after conception.
 This anomaly appears to start a cascade of pathological events in the brain that are significantly influenced by environmental factors.
 Just after birth, the brains of children with autism tend to grow faster than usual, followed by normal or relatively slower growth in childhood.
 It is unknown whether early brain overgrowth occurs in all children with autism.
 It appears to be most prominent in the frontal and temporal lobes, which are associated with higher cognitive specializations such as social cognition, and language development.
 Hypotheses for the cellular and molecular bases of pathological early overgrowth include an excess of neurons that causes local overconnectivity in key brain regions, and disturbed neuronal migration during early gestation.

 Synapse dysfunction

 Synapse and dendritic spine growth may be disrupted in autism due to impaired neurexin–neuroligin cell-adhesion signaling or dysregulated synthesis of synaptic proteins.
-Disrupted synaptic development may also contribute to epilepsy, which may explain why the two conditions are associated.Studies have suggested that excitatory–inhibitory networks may be imbalanced in autism.
+Disrupted synaptic development may also contribute to epilepsy, which may explain why the two conditions are associated.
+Studies have shown that imbalances between excitation and inhibition (EI) in brain circuitry is the primary cause of synaptic dysfunction in autism.
+Major Histocompatibility Class I (MHCI) antigens and inflammatory cytokines may be responsible for regulating the EI balance by impacting synapse development and plasticity.

 Neurotransmitters such as serotonin, dopamine, and glutamate have been implicated in autism.
+The dysregulation of neurotransmitters and neuropeptides can contribute to pathophysiology and symptoms of autism.
 Fragile X, the most common genetic cause of autism, is linked to dysfunction of group I metabotropic glutamate receptors (mGluR), leading some to consider their potential role in autism.